aiven/terraform-provider-aiven/docs/resources/grafana.md

 - `oauth_allow_insecure_email_lookup` (Boolean) Enforce user lookup based on email instead of the unique ID provided by the IdP.
 - `private_access` (Block List, Max: 1) Allow access to selected service ports from private networks (see [below for nested schema](#nestedblock--grafana_user_config--private_access))
 - `privatelink_access` (Block List, Max: 1) Allow access to selected service components through Privatelink (see [below for nested schema](#nestedblock--grafana_user_config--privatelink_access))
 - `project_to_fork_from` (String) Name of another project to fork a service from.
 This has effect only when a new service is being created.
+Example: `anotherprojectname`.
 - `public_access` (Block List, Max: 1) Allow access to selected service ports from the public Internet (see [below for nested schema](#nestedblock--grafana_user_config--public_access))
 - `recovery_basebackup_name` (String) Name of the basebackup to restore in forked service.
+Example: `backup-20191112t091354293891z`.
 - `service_log` (Boolean) Store logs for the service so that they are available in the HTTP API and console.
 - `service_to_fork_from` (String) Name of another service to fork from.
 This has effect only when a new service is being created.
+Example: `anotherservicename`.
 - `smtp_server` (Block List, Max: 1) SMTP server settings (see [below for nested schema](#nestedblock--grafana_user_config--smtp_server))
 - `static_ips` (Boolean) Use static public IP addresses.
 - `unified_alerting_enabled` (Boolean) Enable or disable Grafana unified alerting functionality.
 By default this is enabled and any legacy alerts will be migrated on upgrade to Grafana 9+.
 To stay on legacy alerting, set unified_alerting_enabled to false and alerting_enabled to true.
 See https://grafana.com/docs/grafana/latest/alerting/set-up/migrating-alerts/ for more details.